simonwahll/wahllcontent/dart/dart/isolate.md

 }
 ```

 This function takes a function as an argument.
 This is the function the isolate will run.
-Next, we create a completer which we will cover more in a later article.
-Basically, it emulates a future.
+Next, we create a completer which you can read about [here]({{< ref "/dart/dart/completer" >}} "Dart Completer").
 A `ReceivePort` is created that can be used to send messages to this isolate, i.e. the main isolate.
 Next, we listen to messages on the `receivePort`, and if the message is a `SendPort` we complete the completer with this `SendPort`.
 Remember, the isolate will send it's `sendPort` to the isolate that starts it. `var isolate = await Isolate.spawn<SendPort>(initFunction, receivePort.sendPort);` creates an isolate and passes this isolate's `sendPort` as the argument to it.
 The return statement creates the `IsolatePackage` object and returns it to the caller.

 The main function looks like this: